Azure/communication-ui-library/packages/react-composites/review/react-composites.api.md

 import { ErrorInfo } from 'react';
 import type { MicrosoftTeamsUserKind } from '@azure/communication-common';
 import type { PhoneNumberKind } from '@azure/communication-common';
-import { RemoteParticipant } from 'calling-stateful-client';
+import { RemoteParticipantState } from 'calling-stateful-client';
 import { StatefulCallClient } from 'calling-stateful-client';
 import { StatefulDeviceManager } from 'calling-stateful-client';
 import type { UnknownIdentifierKind } from '@azure/communication-common';